 Get them involved in meaningful hobbies

 Music, sports, reading, walking, trekking, family games or just about anything can help in diverting your teen’s attention from unnecessary use of mobile phone.
 Take club memberships with your teens, go on parent-child dates, engage them in household chores or just talk to them often.
-Many times excessive use of mobile phones happen when the child is less engaged in meaningful activities.
+Many times excessive use of mobile phones happens when the child is less engaged in meaningful activities.

 Refer to therapy

 Some forms of mobile phone addiction are hard to overcome and may require help from mental health professionals.
 It is extremely difficult when stimulants surround a teen almost everywhere.
-Mental health professionals can help the youth without creating family tension.
+Mental health professionals can help youth without creating family tension.

 Don’t forget to share this post…….